marcolertora/bareos-tasks-plugins/xenserver/README.md

 #### folder
 Virtual folder used in catalog.
 Default: *@XENSERVER*

-#### vms
-Semicolon separated list of VM names to back up.
-Default: unset

-#### use_snapshot
-Set to *yes* to create a snapshot and back up it instead of VM itself.
-This allows back up running VM.
-Default: *yes*

 #### host_backup
 Set to *no* to disable host backup.
 Default: *yes*

 #### pool_dump_database
 Set to *no* to disable pool dump database.
-If the host is not the pool master dump will be skipped.
+If host is not the pool master, dump will be skipped.
+Default: *yes*

+#### virtual_machines_backup
+Set to *yes* to enable virtual machines backup.
+Default: *no*

+#### virtual_machines
+Semicolon separated list of virtual machines names to back up. if unset all virtual machine are dumped.
+Default: unset

+#### exclude
+Comma separated list of database names exclude from backup.
+Default: unset

+#### running_only
+Set to *no* to include virtual machines in any power-state.
+Default: *yes*

+#### use_snapshot
+Set to *yes* to create a snapshot and back up it instead of virtual machine itself.
+This allows back up running virtual machine.
 Default: *yes*